latex3/latex2e/ISSUE_TEMPLATE.md

 *Note: for support questions, please use [StackExchange](http://tex.stackexchange.com) or a similar forum.
 This repository's issues are reserved for bug reports.*

-If the bug is clearly related to some particular package, say, `multicol` we suggest that you use a title line indicating that package, i.e., `multicol: My Issue Title` in that case.
+If the bug is clearly related to some particular package, say `multicol`, we suggest that you use a title line indicating that package, i.e., `multicol: My Issue Title` in that case.

 ## Brief outline of the bug